 All networks will deploy 5G Lite in 2019 (O2 have done Greenwich already) - followed by TRUE 5G by 2020.

 Expect hype - currently there are only a few handsets available that carry 5G - these include Huawei's devices which are to be investigated following security concerns.

 There will be more and more hype - get used to it.

 5G is coming to locations across the UK soon, learn how our award-winning Business Mobile team can help your business harness the benefits.

 The BIGGEST benefits of 5G - in order:

-2. Lower drain on device batteries (hurray!) - the new 5G tech (ONLY when a ‘Standalone service’) will help everyone as battery life is still a mobile users Achilles heal.
+Lower drain on device batteries (hurray!) - the new 5G tech (ONLY when a 'Standalone service') will help everyone as battery life is still a mobile users Achilles heel.